 Examples of benign mammary tumors include simple and complex adenomas, fibroadenomas, duct papillomas.
 There are also “benign mixed mammary tumors”, which are formed by a mixture of different cell types.

 Examples of malignant breast tumors include adenocarcinomas, carcinomas, osteosarcomas, fibrosarcomas, and malignant mixed tumors.

 Breed-wise, it appears that canine breast cancer occurs more commonly in sporting breeds, Dachshunds, Poodles, and Boston Terriers.

 In addition, German Shepherds, Doberman Pinschers, and Nordic breeds seem to do poorly once having developed breast cancer.

 Causes of Canine Breast Cancer

-Symptoms of Canine Breast Cancer
+Symptoms of Breast Cancer in Dogs

 The larger glands (the 4th and 5th glands which are closest to the groin) are more prone to develop such lumps.